Storytellers' Institute Festosium

-ANN HEPPERMANN is documentary artist, reporter, and educator.
-Her Peabody award-winning work has aired on numerous public radio shows including This American Life, 99% Invisible, and Radiolab.
+ANN HEPPERMANN is documentary artist, reporter and educator.
+Her Peabody Award-winning work has aired on numerous public radio shows including This American Life, 99% Invisible and Radiolab.
 In 2011 she was named a United States Artists Rockefeller Fellow.
 She teaches audio fiction and narrative journalism at Sarah Lawrence College in its writing program.
 Bitch Magazine once called her a “sort of Goddess of podcasting.”
-She lives in Brooklyn, N.Y.
+She lives in Brooklyn, New York.

 by Ann Heppermann and Martin Johnson (below) at www.thesarahawards.

-JEFF SILVA is an American filmmaker, teacher, and film programmer based in France.
-Jeff’s work explores the quotidian aspects of his subjects' lives, often over long spans of time.
-His most recently completed personal projects include Linefork (2016), Ivan & Ivana (2011), and Balkan Rhapsodies: 78 Measures of War (2008) have been exhibited at festivals and museums internationally, including MoMA's Documentary Fortnight, The Viennale, Visions du Reel, Valdivia, Flahertiana, and DocAviv.
+JEFF SILVA is an American filmmaker, teacher and film programmer based in France.
+Silva’s work explores the quotidian aspects of his subjects' lives, often over long spans of time.
+His most recently completed personal projects include Linefork (2016), Ivan & Ivana (2011) and Balkan Rhapsodies: 78 Measures of War (2008) have been exhibited at festivals and museums internationally, including MoMA's Documentary Fortnight, the Viennale, Visions du Reel, Valdivia, Flahertiana and DocAviv.
 An affiliate of the Sensory Ethnography Lab at Harvard University since 2006.
-The SEL is a practice-based program of visual anthropology exploring the interstices of art, anthropology, and documentary film, where Jeff between its inception in 2006 until 2009 developed the curriculum and methodology of the program aside founder and director Lucien Taylor.
-Jeff has also been programming documentary and experimental cinema for the past 15 years at BALAGAN, an offbeat and alternative screening series that he co-founded in 2000 in Boston.
+The SEL is a practice-based program of visual anthropology exploring the interstices of art, anthropology and documentary film, where between its inception in 2006 until 2009 Silva developed the curriculum and methodology of the program alongside founder and director Lucien Taylor.
+Silva has also been programming documentary and experimental cinema for the past 15 years at BALAGAN, an offbeat and alternative screening series that he co-founded in 2000 in Boston.